 Professor Niamh Nic Shuibhne

 Niamh Nic Shuibhne is Professor of European Union Law.
 She is one of the Joint Editors of the Common Market Law Review.
 She was Joint Editor of the European Law Review from 2009-2014, and remains a member of its Editorial Board.
-She is a Visiting Professor at the College of Europe (Bruges), where she introduced the first compulsory course on EU citizenship law in 2013.

 Her research examines questions of substantive EU law from a constitutional perspective, with a particular focus on principle-based analysis of free movement law and European Union citizenship.
 Themes that underpin that work include the values of coherence, fairness and integrity; the respective commitments, and responsibilities, of the Union and of the Member States; and the quality of EU legal decision-making, with particular emphasis on the role of the judiciary.